dahmanp/Deception-Unveiled/README.md

 - WASD - movement

 What's New:
+- mc walk cycle
+	- As a player who likes movement response, I would like there to be a walk cycle for the main character so that it feels more alive
-- updated ui
+- updated audio: sound effects and music
-	- As a player who likes atmosphere, I would like UI and cutscene art assets, so that I can feel more immersed.
+	- As a player who likes atmosphere, I would like sound so that it doesn't feel like I'm walking through void
-- ui npc assets
+- volume control
-	- As a player who likes atmosphere, I would like UI and cutscene art assets, so that I can feel more immersed.
+	- As a player who has sensitive ears, I would like to be able to change the volume of the game so that I can enjoy it better
-- ui main character assets
+- updated main menu assets
-	- As a player who likes character, I would like art assets for the main character, so I can relate to them more.
+	- As a player who likes good first impressions, I would like the main menu to fit the theme of the game so I know what I'm getting into

 What's next:
 - cutscene art assets
 - puzzle art assets
-- mc walk cycle
 - finish writing